 The quota and limit values are subject to change.

-Checking your quotas
+Check your quotas

 To check the current quotas for resources in your project, use the Google Cloud console:

-Increasing your quotas
+Increase your quotas

-As your use of Cloud Spanner expands over time, your quotas can increase accordingly.
-If you expect a notable upcoming increase in usage, you should make your request a few days in advance to ensure your quotas are adequately sized.
+As your use of Spanner expands over time, your quotas can increase accordingly.
+If you expect a notable upcoming increase in usage, you should make your request a few days in advance to ensure that your quotas are adequately sized.

-Go to the Quotas page in the Google Cloud console.
+Go to the Quotas page.

-Select the quotas you want to change.
+Select the quotas that you want to change.

 Click Edit Quotas.